marla-hoggard/hi-low-card-game/README.md

 * If the player continues guessing and is wrong, play starts over at step 1 and the player must again make three correct guesses before being allowed to pass.
 * The goal is to end the game with as few points as possible.
 * Aces are high.

+## Credits
+I used the [Deck of Cards API](http://deckofcardsapi.com/) for deck management and card images.

+The image for the back of the card was designed by Taylor Hoggard.